Dongkesi-2018/CarND-MPC-Project/README.md

 ### Model Predictive Control with Latency

 The biggest advantage of MPC over PID is that it can handle system latency by vehicle kinematic model.
-I use the state returned by the simulator to predict the state of lantency by veichle model.
+I use the state returned by the simulator to predict the state of latency by vehicle model.
 Then feed these states to Solver to get a good control action.
-In the car coordinate system, the car is the origin of coordinates, and its direction is the x-axis, so here px, py, psi is 0.
+In the car coordinate system, the car is the origin of coordinates, and its direction is the x-axis, so here px, py and psi are 0.
 Based on this, calculate cte and epsi, the code seems much simpler.

 ```c++
   // Add latency compensation